 Headway: The time interval between transit vehicles, such as trains busses or ferries, moving in the same direction on a particular route.
-A lower headway indicates more frequent service.
-(TECHNICAL CORRECTION)

 Heritage Road: A public road with unique scenic, historic, recreational, cultural, archeological and/or natural qualities that may be compromised if the road is fully improved to meet current road standards.